 Soviet Plan to Thaw the Arctic

-In the Far North, the Soviets are building a 55-mile dam between Alaska and Siberia to keep icebergs and arctic currents out of the Pacific Ocean, which would allow warm southern currents to sweep unchecked up the eastern shore of Siberia and down the western coast of North America.
+In the Far North, the Soviets are building a 55-mile dam between Alaska and Siberia to keep icebergs and Arctic currents out of the Pacific Ocean, which would allow warm southern currents to sweep unchecked up the eastern shore of Siberia and down the western coast of North America.
 Warm water from the Pacific would be pumped back into the Arctic and transform the now-frozen region into a blossoming landscape.
-At least, that is the hope.
+At least, in theory.

 The Americans object to the plan, which means the dam might never reach Alaska.
 Unless the Russians were to take back what they sold in 1867…